-Foster Carers' insurance is provided by an insurance company.
-Premiums are paid by the agency, although foster carers are required to have their own household building/contents insurance and are advised that they should make their insurance holders aware that they are fostering to ensure they are appropriately covered.
+Foster Carer's insurance is provided by an insurance company.
+Premiums are paid by the agency although foster carers are required to have their own household building/contents insurance and are advised that they should make their insurance holders aware that they are fostering to ensure they are appropriately covered.

-MATCHING
+MATCHING PROCESS

-All placements are carefully 'matched' to ensure that the needs of the children and young people are met by the skills and experience of foster carers.
+All placements are closely 'matched' to ensure that the needs of the children and young people are met by the skills and experience of foster carers.
 Many of our foster carers have a wealth of experience or specialisms.
-Capstone South West has a dedicated Placements Team who are the first point of contact for enquiries about placement choices and who liaise closely with supervising social workers, foster carers and local authorities to ensure the best possible match for the child/young person and foster carers.
+Capstone has designated Placements and Duty Co-Ordinators in the Referral and Placements Team who are the first point of contact for enquiries about placement choices and who liaise closely with supervising social workers, foster carers and local authorities to ensure the best possible match for the child/young person and foster carers.

-At Capstone South West we work in partnership with the referring local authority to ensure that the proposed placement supports the following:
+At Capstone Foster Care we recognise the importance of carefully matching placement referrals for children and young people with our foster families.
+We work closely and in partnership with the referring local authority to ensure that the proposed placement supports the following:

-- □ Reflects the expressed wishes of the child/ren - □ Takes into account the wishes of the child's family - □ Will be able to meet the child's physical, educational, emotional, health, cultural, religious and social needs - □ Will be able to meet the needs for contact - □ Will not disrupt any foster child already in placement - □ Will not pose a risk to any child in the foster carer's household - Will bring no substantial risk to any member of the carers' household or their property
+- Reflects the expressed wishes of the child/ren - Takes into account the wishes of the child's family - Will be able to meet the child's physical, educational, emotional, health, cultural, religious and social needs - Will be able to meet the needs for contact

+- Will not disrupt any foster child already in placement - Will not pose a risk to any child in the foster carer's household - Will bring no substantial risk to any member of the carers' household or their property